Advocacy is an important part of our work at BCNA.

 Here is an overview of how we approach advocacy.

-- We gather and report on information from our members.
+- We research and report on issues of pressing concern to our members.
 This is then used to inform our program, policy and advocacy work.
+View our research reports.

 - Our position statements on key topics reflect our research and feedback from members.